 That’s what got us through it.
 I include that piece because I want people who are just like us, everyday, average, normal people with no extraordinary gifts, to look at us and see people who have gone through really hard things and survived them.
 I was certain that I was not going to survive losing a child, but I survived it, not because of anything special about me, but by God’s grace.
 Plus, I love that when it comes to faith, I have some “street cred” now… I can talk about faith and people actually listen.
 I’ve put that faith muscle into action, and it works.
 I pray for thick skin all the time, and sometimes I still feel like tissue paper, but I rely on God’s grace to be ok with feeling that way because it allows me another level of empathy.
 My point of putting any of this out there is that if I can touch one life, if I can help one person in the way that Zach helped so many, I’m happy.

 “Clouds: A Memoir” is available by pre-order now on Amazon.
-Don’t forget to stream “Clouds” when it premieres on Disney+ this fall.
+“Clouds” the movie is available to stream now on Disney+.